nathanieldchu/ubuild_CCF/join.md

     your life, take a look at our <a href="https://www.tezzafoods.com/join/the-process" title="">hiring process</a>.
 If that sounds exciting to you, take a look at the jobs open below.</p>
+- template: detail-content
+  block: text-1
+  headline: Open positions
+  content: <p><a href="https://www.tezzafoods.com/join/cultured_foods_product_development"
+    title="">Cultured foods product development</a> (aka cheese master).
+Dive into the science and art of making a new category of cheese.</p><p><a href="https://www.tezzafoods.com/join/microbiologist" title="">Microbiologist</a> (aka culture wizard).
+Lasso the diversity of the microbial world.
+With really tiny ropes.</p><p>Brand creator (aka social architect).
+Tell stories that shape how people connect to each other and their food.</p><p>[Insert-what-you-do-here] badass (aka I-will-smash-down-this-door).
+Do you do something that we need, and we're too stupid to know it?
+Tell us about it.
+Skills can be taught, but passion is a fruit.</p>
 - template: 2-column-text
   block: two-column-1
   col_1: